TsXor/Enchanting-Plus/README.md

 # [Enchanting Plus](https://www.curseforge.com/minecraft/mc-mods/enchanting-plus)

 Enchanting Plus is a mod that gives players a greater degree of control over enchanting their items.

-This source repository contains the code for MC 1.5.2 to 1.12.2 and is no longer being updated.
-While the project has taken a long hiatus there are still active plans to bring this mod into modern versions of the game.
-Future updates and announcements will be posted to the project on CurseForge.
+Currently, this source repository contains the code for MC 1.16.5.

+## Warning on CraftTweaker API
+CraftTweaker API is not tested yet and is a target to change.

 ## Credits